nabeeltariq2/recsys_amazon_platform_AWS/README.md

 create database model - python model.py
 add data - python seed.py (based on your data) run app - python application.py

-### Citations necessary for any usage of this platform.